Ignition Interlock Devices in North Carolina

-Lawyers Bill Powers and Megan Powell are licensed only in NC.
+Lawyer Bill Powers is licensed only in NC.
 Attorney Chris Beddow is licensed to practice law in both South Carolina and North Carolina.
 Chris is responsible for all SC legal matters on behalf of the firm.

 If you have received a notice of suspension from the DMV regarding your interlock device, we would be happy to speak with you about your case.
 For criminal charges, we provide a free and confidential consultation.